Synival/BaseMUD/README.md

   directory.
 For convenience, you can use `run.sh` in the root directory.
 * The `Dockerfile` has been temporarilly removed until some of the structural changes are accounted for.

+**Optional Features - enable/disabled by uncommenting/commenting `#define BASEMUD_(FEATURE)` in `basemud.h`:**

+* `BASEMUD_SHOW_DOORS`:
+    Open and closed doors are now visible in auto exits.
+This reveals some otherwise hidden exits but makes exploring _sooo_ much nicer.
+* `BASEMUD_SHOW_ARRIVAL_DIRECTIONS`:
+    When a character arrives in the room via standard movement, you will now see in what direction they came from.
+* `BASEMUD_SHOW_OLC_IN_PROMPT`:
+    Added OLC editor and vnum to the front of the prompt by default.
+* `BASEMUD_SHOW_ABSOLUTE_HIT_DAMAGE`:
+    Hits and misses have additional adjectives to show their power in addition to the verb that shows percentage of max hit points.
+Example: "You wound a scary beholder with your **excellent** slash."
+* `BASEMUD_SHOW_ENHANCED_DAMAGE`:
+    Attacks from successful enhanced damage rolls are now displayed as "heavy <type>".
+    Example: "You scratch a lich with your epic **heavy** pierce."
+* `BASEMUD_SHOW_RECOVERY_RATE`:
+    The `score` command now shows your current hit/mana/move rates.
+This was a debug feature that I felt was nice enough to have.
+* `BASEMUD_COLOR_STATUS_EFFECTS`:
+    The (Glowing), (White Aura), (Red Aura) etc. tags have appropriate colors.
+* `BASEMUD_COLOR_ROOMS_BY_SECTOR`:
+    Room titles are colored based on their terrain type.
+* `BASEMUD_MORE_PRECISE_CONDITIONS`:
+    More status notifications in addition to 'excellent', 'nasty wounds', etc.
+    There are now different messages for every interval of 10% of hp.
+* `BASEMUD_MORE_PRECISE_RELATIVE_DAMAGE`:
+    More low-level damage verbs during combat.
+The 1~15% damage range verbs change from "scratch, graze" to "annoy, scratch, graze, scrape, bruise".
+* `BASEMUD_MOBS_SAY_SPELLS`:
+    Caster mobs now say their spells when casting just like players.
+* `BASEMUD_NO_RECALL_TO_SAME_ROOM`:
+    Recall attempts to the target recall room are now ignored completely.
+* `BASEMUD_NO_WORTHLESS_SACRIFICES`:
+    You can no longer sacrifice worthless objects.
+* `BASEMUD_GRADUAL_RECOVERY`:
+    Hit / mana / move generation now happens on every pulse rather than in singular giant ticks.
+This is undoubtedly a CPU hog, and will need to be improved in some way!
+In the meantime, it's very luxurious :)
+* `BASEMUD_CAP_JOINED_AFFECTS`:
+    When affects are joined, the duration will stack as before, but the modifier will cap out at the min/max between the two affects.
+For example: the 'chill touch' spell will reduce strength, but when stacked, the strength penalty will use the stronger penalty between the old and new affects, rather than add them together as before.
+* `BASEMUD_ALLOW_STUNNED_MOBS`:
+    Mobs can now be in stunned, incapacitated, and mortally wounded states.
+* `BASEMUD_DETECT_EXTREME_ALIGNMENTS`:
+    Added (Golden Aura) and (Black Aura) for extreme good/evil characters.
+* `BASEMUD_MATERIALS_COMMAND`:
+    Object / character materials can now be shown with the 'materials' command.
+* `BASEMUD_DISENGAGE_COMMAND`:
+    Added the `disengage` command to let spellcasters stop fighting and recover mana.
+    Doesn't work if they're being targetted by anyone in the room.
+* `BASEMUD_ORDER_ALL_COMMAND`:
+    Added `@` command as a shortcut for `order all`.
+* `BASEMUD_ABILITIES_COMMAND`:
+    Added `abilities` command, which shows both skills _and_ spells.
+* `BASEMUD_PIXIE_RACE`:
+    The "pixie" race has been added just for fun.
+They can fly, and they're small, they detect good/evil, and are extremely frail!
+* `BASEMUD_IMPORT_JSON`:
+    Imports all `.json` files in the `json/` folder before loading the traditional `.are` files.

+**Quality-of-Life Features:**

+* Current position can be shown in prompt.
+* Exits in the prompt now show open/closed status (requires `#define BASEMUD_FEATURES`).
+* Stunned / incapacitated / mortally wounded / dead state checks are now based on percentage of max hit points.
+* The 'lore' command has been implemented.
+It works like the 'identify' spell, but hand-picks information based on your skill percentage.
+What the player knows about is random, seeded by the player's name and the object's vnum.
+  It currently cannot be practiced beyond 75%.
+* Some, but not all, simple "Ok." messages have been replaced with useful things.
+* Lots and lots of warning messages for mismatched doors or keys when loading zones.
+  This produces some warning messages from the stock zones (which are warranted).
+* Added warnings for `'E'` resets with unequippable wear locations for the item or wear locations that are already taken on the mob.
+Many of these errors are acceptable with the stock world, but many indicate real bugs.
+* New messages for passing through doors (for both sides).
+* Drunkeness, thirst, hunger, and fullness now gives you more useful messages when the state changes via drink/eat.
+* If standing on/at/in something, The `stand` command without any argument will now step off/out.
+* Modified the `dump` command to allow `dump stats` or `dump world <raw | json>`.
+Files are dumped to the `dump/` directory.
+* Areas already loaded by JSON importing are now ignored.
+* Warnings are now produced if non-doors have keys.
+* Warnings are now produced for keys that don't exist.

+**Gameplay Changes:**

+* Door open(always) and closed(w/ `BASEMUD_FEATURES`) statuses are visible in the "exits" command.
+* Beds, tents, stools, etc. have automatic flags for `STAND_IN`, `STAND_AT`, etc. in addition to some standard hit and move regeneration bonuses.
+* Bashing / tripping was effectively useless because combatants were automatically moved back to standing position in `violence_update()`.
+This is now a bit smarter, with cooldown rates.
+* You cannot change position while in a daze / cooldown state.
+You can still issue several commands while knocked down, but you can't get back up!
+* Standing up in combat is automatic once the cooldown period has been reached.
+  This is essentially the same as before where you would _always_ stand up during combat when attacked, but now it's no longer instant.
+* Form / parts for races have been reviewed and tweaked slightly (consistency between canids).
+It makes no gameplay difference, but may in the future.
+* Tiny balance changes have been made to certain skills and stat regen amounts.
+* Fast healing is only active when sitting, resting, or sleeping.
+* Meditation is only active when sitting or resting.

+**Patched Oversights:**

+* `scan <dir>` only checks two rooms ahead rather than four.
+To see that far, you'll need to use the "farsight" spell :)
+* Tweaked some stat tables very slightly to allow for steady progression in areas that looked like oversights.
+(Maximum weight capacity did not increase steadily where it easily could have.)
+* You can no longer trip targets without feet or legs.
+* Looking for doors by name now works the same way as looking for anything else.
+  You can now find a door by number - for example, if you're carrying "a portable door", and there are two "door"s in the room, you can now say `open 3.door` to open the room's second door.
+* Clean-ups and bugfixes to OLC to ensure stock zones are saved exactly as they are loaded.
+  (Confirmed using `diff` comparisons on `.are` files and one gargantuan `everything.json` file containing the _entire_ world in JSON format)
+* Certain messages from shopkeepers, trainers, etc. would _try_ to look and act like the `tell` command, but it wasn't consistent and generally unecessary.
+Now they're just simple messages.
+Hopefully this doesn't break any mob scripting or anything like that.
+* Area files can now be loaded in any order.
+* NPCs can no longer bash, trip, kick, etc. while they're on the ground.

+**Bug Fixes:**

+* The `scan` command now checks for mob visibility in rooms based on room light level.
+* `scan` doesn't peek through doors anymore.
+* Doors are now properly closed and locked and both sides when loading zones.
+This fixes some resets as well.
+* Getting hit by fire or ice breath no longer makes you _less_ hungry or thirsty.
+Whoops!
+* 'Word of recall' now writes "Spell failed." to the _caster_ rather than the victim.
+* 'Heat metal' would drop an item _more_ if the opponent had more dexterity - this is fixed, but still needs balancing.
+* In most cases, finding characters and objects by '1.thing', '2.thing', etc. will now count correctly when searching multiple locations (e.g, check the room, then the rest of the world).
+This is done by a `find_continue_count()` call preceding the next check.
+* Checks for immune/resistant/vulnerable flags completely ignored default weapon/magic imm/res/vuln flags, despite existing code with implied behavior.
+  Resistance no longer overrides default immunity, and vulnerability now properly _downgrades_ the default status (imm`->`res, res`->`normal, normal`->`vuln).
+* When wearing an item, _all_ potential slots are now checked, not just related slots (e.g, a ring can now be held as well as worn on a finger).
+* The AREA_LOADING flag is no removed for the last area loaded.

+## Internal Changes

 **Code Reorganization:**